15+ Years Experience

 How to Start a Web Hosting Business

-Let Two Industry Veterans Guide You to Success.
+Let Two of the Most Successful Entrepreneurs Guide You to Success!

 13+ Years Experience

 Trey: I have been in the web hosting business since 1999.
 I have worked for or have helped to build 8 web hosting companies including; iPowerweb, iPage, StartLogic, Dot5Hosting, Globat, Lunarpages, Hostpapa and GreenGeeks.
 My primary role in most of these companies has been in the sales and marketing of the hosting services we have provided, which includes the reseller program manager for several of these companies.
 I have also held executive positions in Quality Assurance and Operations.

 I would like to talk with you about marketing and sales acquisition strategies for those of you looking to start a web hosting company.
 I have been around the block a few times and I have helped grow a company from 1,000 customers to over 250,000 customers in just a few years.
 I have also seen how poor decision making at the senior level has stymied growth in some of the other companies I have worked for.
 Before I continue I'd like to introduce my business partner and COO of GreenGeeks, Kaumil Patel.
 He's the one that makes sure that everything works right for our customers once they get here.

 Kaumil: Originally starting out as a web developer and running several successful web projects, I decided to get involved in the web hosting industry in 2001 at the young age of 16.
 It's safe to say that I have grown up with the web hosting industry.
 I have held positions in sales, billing, technical support, abuse, system administrator, network administrator and even data center technician.
 I've also been involved in acquisitions, mergers and have extensive experience with account migrations.

 With over 12 years of experience, I will provide some insight on the operational foundation that your web hosting business will need to ensure its long-term success.